streamanalyze/sa.documentation/source/amosql.html.md

 The most common collection is *bags*, which are unordered sets of objects with duplicates allowed.
 The value of a query is usually a bag.
-When a query to the Amos II toploop returns a bag as result the elements of the bag are printed on separate lines.
+When a query to the sa.amos toploop returns a bag as result the elements of the bag are printed on separate lines.
 For example: <span style="font-family: monospace;">\
 \